juhasev/sample-ninja-help/panelist-imported-select-file.md

 All dates must be imported in format 2021-07-22 or YYYY-MM-DD.

 #### Phone
 All phone numbers must be in the international format for example US number (512) 670-4444 needs to be converted to +15126564444.
+If you are storing phonenumber for reference only and don't plan to use SMS functions then you can also use the **Keyword** type.

 #### Checkbox
 Checkbox columns must be noted with target variable name followed by the option label.
 Checked options are noted with 1 and unchecked options are noted with 0.
 For example: